The largest collection of Herend Porcelain so far...

 In May 1998, the Herend Porcelain Museum acquired the converted attics of the building, which had been used hitherto as the stores for works of art and for the original forms and patterns.
 The attics now contain the offices, restoration workshop and stores, that provide the essential back-up to an efficiently functioning museum.

 Two years later, the restoration of the museum building was complete and the exhibition presented according to a new concept.
 The restoration operations had to take into account the architecture of the late Classicist building, which is an officially scheduled historic monument.
 The designers sought to preserve the character of the building, while investing it with an interior in full accord with its function as a museum.
 The weight-bearing walls were retained.
 The ground floor has been turned into a variety of areas for receiving visitors.
 There is also a suite of rooms for temporary exhibitions of various types of applied and fine art.

 To the rear of the ground floor can still be seen one of the original wood-fired kilns of the manufactory, along with a mural that conjures up bygone times.

 Upstairs on the first floor, the interior designers took into account that the building was once residential.
 The exhibition area has wooden flooring, an arrangement in rooms and a connecting corridor in keeping with that.
 The display traces porcelain making at Herend from the earliest times to the present day, through the outstanding products of each period.
 These works, mainly by local creators, bring alive a succession of styles and ages.
 The way porcelain making, shaping and painting techniques became refined over the years can also be traced.

 Apart from pursuing the original purpose of displaying pieces of porcelain, the Herend Porcelain Museum has wider aims.
-It sets out to assuage the interest of the public, steadily increase its collections of porcelain, and gather and preserve the documents, photographs and data to meet the needs of those researching into the history of porcelain.
+It sets out to assuage the interest of the public, steadily increases its collections of porcelain, and gathers and preserves the documents, photographs and data to meet the needs of those researching into the history of porcelain.